Chlamydia symptoms in women

 Medically reviewed by

-You can get chlamydia whether you’re a man or woman if you’ve had unprotected sex.
-The infection starts in the genitals but can spread if left untreated.
-Untreated chlamydia can put you at risk of complications such as pelvic inflammatory disease (PID).
+You can get chlamydia if you’ve had unprotected sex regardless of your gender.
+Untreated chlamydia can put you at risk of complications such as pelvic inflammatory disease (PID) and infertility.

 Contents